Schaap Chemistry Symposium

 - Faculty careers in chemistry at undergraduate institutions

-The symposium will run from 10 a.m.–10 p.m. on Thursday, July 20, and from 8 a.m.–3 p.m. on Friday, July 21.
-A summary agenda is available online, and the full program may be downloaded as a PDF.
+The symposium will run from 10 a.m.–10 p.m. on Thursday, July 11, and from 8 a.m.–3 p.m. on Friday, July 12.
+The 2017 symposium agenda is available as an example.
 Abstracts will be available in the print program book available on site, but will not be published online.

 Dining, Lodging and Travel

-Lunch and dinner on Thursday are provided, while lunch on Friday will be on your own in Downtown Holland.
-Breakfast is also included for Haworth Inn hotel guests only.
+Lunch and dinner on Thursday will be provided, while lunch on Friday will be on your own in Downtown Holland.
+Breakfast is included for Haworth Inn hotel guests only.
 Meals en route are participants’ individual responsibility, as are travel expenses.

 Ample free parking is available on and near campus.
-Complimentary shuttles to and from Gerald Ford International Airport in Grand Rapids will be available for industry and university registrants who provided flight information by June 30.
+Complimentary shuttles to and from Gerald Ford International Airport in Grand Rapids will be available.

 For technical help with registration, or for changes or cancellations, contact the Hope College Events and Conferences Office (firstname.lastname@example.org, 616.395.7222).